tannerdolby/tannerdolby.com/src/writing/operator-precedence-python.md

 > When two operators share an operand, the operator with the higher precedence goes first.

 The order of operations can be described by the table below.
 Where the operator precedence goes from highest (parentheses) to lowest (addition & subtraction).
-If you have to compare two operators in the same group to see which has the higher precedence, the precedence goes from left (highest) to right (lowest).
+If you have to compare two operators in the same group, the precedence goes from left (highest) to right (lowest).
 This is called left-to-right associativity.
+For the exponents group, the associativity is right-to-left.
+All precedence rules can be overridden by explicitly placing parentheses around a part of the expression.

+When two operators share an operand like `2 - 5 * 3`, the operator with the highest precedence will take place first.
+Therefore, `2 - 5 * 3` could be rewritten as `2 - (5 * 3)` where the parentheses now take highest precedence and `5 * 3` occurs first leaving us with `2 - 15 = -13`.

+Something to keep in mind.
+When a division operator appears before multiplication, division goes first.

 | Name | Operator(s) | Mnemonic |